 You will need to take a bus or taxi from the old town of Salzburg.

 - Hotel Goldgasse is a special hotel located in Old Town.
-Creative and cool are the best way to describe the hotel’s atmosphere.
+I stayed here and loved it!
+Simply creative and cool are the best ways to describe the hotel’s atmosphere.

 - Hotel Goldener Hirsch is traditional and exceptional when it comes to the aesthetics of this hotel.